Ready to Get Your Medical Marijuana Card in Florida?

 - Correspondence from a federal, state, county, or municipal government agency, needs to be less than two months old.

 Minor patients must submit a certified copy of a birth certificate or a current record of registration from a Florida K-12 school.
 Also, you must include a copy of the minor’s parent or legal guardian’s valid Florida driver’s license or ID.

 In summary, call us if you have a debilitating condition and need a weed card from the Compassionate Use Registry Florida.
 When medical marijuana patients need a cannabis doctor, they come to KindHealth.
 We will get you qualified for the Medical Marijuana Use registry.
 Ultimately, KindHealth guarantees your online Registry process is correct and complete.
 Call us today and schedule an appointment (786) 953-6838.
 Visit the KindHealth Medical Marijuana Clinic in Miami today.
-Become a legal cannabis patient and get your marijuana card.
-That is to say, stop worrying about getting stopped with your stash.
+Become a legal cannabis patient and get your medical cannabis card.
+That is to say, purchase medical marijuana and stop worrying about getting stopped with your stash.